-You can nominate preferences for areas in which you would like to be placed and preferences for the type of placement (large city, urban or rural area or small town) at interview but we cannot guarantee that we can give you your preferences.
+You can nominate preferences for areas in which you would like to be placed and preferences for the type of placement (large city, urban or rural area or small town) at interview but we cannot guarantee your preferences.
 YFU’s priority in placing you is matching you with a family with similar interests.
-For students applying to the UK, you may be able to choose your region.
-Contact us for more details.

 No, your family does not have to host an exchange student while you are away.
-Of course, we welcome families hosting a student either while you are away before you go or after you return.
-If you are a semester or year student and your family hosts a student before you go, or while you are away we will give you a hosting discount of 1% for each month you host a student.
-For example, if you host a student for 10 months, that is a 10% discount off your program fee.
+Of course we welcome families hosting a student either while you are away, before you go or after you return.
+If you are a semester or year student and your family hosts a student before you go, or while you are away we will give you a hosting rebate of 1% for each month you host a student.
+For example if you host a student for 10 months, that is a 10% rebate off your program fee.

-Yes it is possible to be hosted by a family known to your family provided they meet the requirements of the host family screening process.
+Yes, it is possible to be hosted by a family known to your family provided they meet the requirements of the host family screening process.
 Close relatives are generally not approved to host.
-The family must be interviewed by the YFU organisation in the partner country and approved by YFU to host you.
+The family must be interviewed by the YFU partner country and approved to host you.

 As in Australia and New Zealand, if you need to see a doctor your host family will arrange for you to see a doctor and assist you so that you can make a claim on insurance for any costs involved.
-Every YFU organisation around the world maintains a 24 hours a day, seven day a week emergency mobile phone for you and your host family to contact a senior YFU staff member in case of accidents, emergencies or serious illness.
+Every YFU organisation around the world maintains a 24/7 emergency mobile phone for you and your host family to contact a senior YFU staff member in case of accidents, emergencies or serious illness.

 In every country a local representative or support person whose contact details you will be given, will be there to assist you in case of any difficulty or concern you may have either in your host family or at school.